Blake-Madden/tinyexpr-plusplus/README.md

 In addition, whitespace between tokens is ignored.

-Valid variable names consist of a lower case letter followed by any combination
+Valid variable names consist of a lower-case letter followed by any combination
-of: lower case letters `a` through `z`, the digits `0` through `9`, and underscore.
+of: lower-case letters `a` through `z`, the digits `0` through `9`, and underscore.
 Constants can be integers, decimal numbers, or in scientific notation (e.g., `1e3` for `1000`).
 A leading zero is not required (e.g., `.5` for `0.5`)